allouchear/n2p2ReductionData/README.md

  - The percentage of selected structures by cluster is set to 0.20%.
 To change it : --p=newValue.
 Please note that for DBSCAN and HDBSCAN, all outliers structures are selected.
  - The optimal value of eps hyperparameter of DBSCAN is computed using NearestNeighbors+Knee method.
 You can change it using --eps=FixedPositiveValue
  - By default no reduction of dimension.
 If needed, add: --reddim=PCA
- - To define the dimension after reduction, set kr. --kr=integer or a real real between 0 and 1.0 (see scikitlearn documentaion for PCA)
+ - To define the dimension after reduction, set kr. --kr=integer or a real real between 0 and 1.0 (see scikit-learn documentaion for PCA)
  - By defeault the data are not scaled.
 To do it, use : --scaling=MinMax, Standard or MaxAbs
  - By default all data (rows) are used.
 To reduce data, use --reddata=MaxG or --reddata=StdG.
 In this case, We search the G column with max (MaxG or StdG) value.
 The data are sorted using this column and the data are reduced to kdeddat, taking rows with linear step
  - Set the data size using --kreddata=integervalue